|Title:||Joel E. Smilow, Class of 1954 Head Coach|

 James’ younger brother Joe spent seven seasons the head coach at Ivy League rival Columbia and is currently the head coach at Boston University.

 Kingsley works primarily with the guards.
 A number of his pupils have had great success.
 Eric Flato ‘08 graduated second all-time at Yale in three-point field goals made (213) and 13th in school history in scoring (1,193 points).
 Alex Zampier '10 is Yale's all-time leader with 167 career steals and is in the top 10 in career free throw percentage (4th, .816) and career three-pointers (8th, 135).
 Zampier was drafted by the New Mexico Thunderbirds in the 2010 NBA Development League.
-Reggie Willhite '12 is the school's single-season steals leader and was the 2012 Ivy League Defensive Player of the Year.
+Reggie Willhite '12 is the school's single-season steals leader and was the 2012 Ivy League Defensive Player of the Year, and Austin Morgan ’13 graduated as Yale’s all-time leader in free throw percentage (.859), and is third all-time with 199 career three-pointers.

 Prior to coming to Yale, Kingsley was the associate head coach at Eastern Connecticut.
 During his tenure at Eastern, Kingsley helped the team improve from 7-19 in 2003 to 14-12 in 2004, including a school record eight conference wins.
 At Eastern, Kingsley worked under head coach Bill Geitner, who has guided the Warriors to a Little East Conference Championship and an NCAA Sweet 16 appearance.